SS&C Technologies (NASDAQ:SSNC) Issues FY 2021 Earnings Guidance

+SS&C Technologies (NASDAQ:SSNC) last released its quarterly earnings results on Wednesday, July 28th.
+The technology company reported $1.24 EPS for the quarter, topping the consensus estimate of $1.07 by $0.17.
+SS&C Technologies had a net margin of 14.87% and a return on equity of 20.83%.
+As a group, research analysts expect that SS&C Technologies will post 4.5 earnings per share for the current year.

-A number of research analysts have recently issued reports on the company.
-Morgan Stanley boosted their price objective on SS&C Technologies from $70.00 to $75.00 and gave the company an equal weight rating in a research note on Tuesday, April 27th.
-Needham & Company LLC raised their price target on shares of SS&C Technologies from $80.00 to $90.00 and gave the stock a buy rating in a report on Tuesday, April 27th.
-DA Davidson upped their price objective on shares of SS&C Technologies from $80.00 to $84.00 and gave the company a buy rating in a report on Tuesday, April 27th.
-Raymond James raised their target price on SS&C Technologies from $78.00 to $93.00 and gave the company a strong-buy rating in a research note on Tuesday, April 27th.
-Finally, Zacks Investment Research raised SS&C Technologies from a hold rating to a buy rating and set a $83.00 target price for the company in a research report on Wednesday, May 5th.
-Four analysts have rated the stock with a hold rating, nine have given a buy rating and one has given a strong buy rating to the company’s stock.
-SS&C Technologies presently has an average rating of Buy and a consensus target price of $78.79.
+Several equities analysts have recently weighed in on the stock.
+Zacks Investment Research upgraded shares of SS&C Technologies from a hold rating to a buy rating and set a $83.00 price objective for the company in a research report on Wednesday, May 5th.
+Truist Securities raised their price objective on shares of SS&C Technologies from $80.00 to $85.00 and gave the company a hold rating in a research report on Monday.
+Morgan Stanley upped their price objective on shares of SS&C Technologies from $75.00 to $78.00 and gave the company an equal weight rating in a research note on Thursday, July 29th.
+Needham & Company LLC upped their price objective on shares of SS&C Technologies from $80.00 to $90.00 and gave the company a buy rating in a research note on Tuesday, April 27th.
+Finally, DA Davidson upped their price objective on shares of SS&C Technologies from $80.00 to $84.00 and gave the company a buy rating in a research note on Tuesday, April 27th.
+Five investment analysts have rated the stock with a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
+The stock has an average rating of Buy and an average price target of $83.46.

 About SS&C Technologies